BurbSec/JohnnyBot/README.md

 - **Command-based Moderation:**
   - Provides moderators with slash commands to manage members, messages, and post announcements.

+- **Voice Channel Chaperone:**
+  - Monitors voice channels and mutes all members if only one adult and one child are present
+  - Sends an alert to the moderators channel

 - **Reminder System:**
   - Set recurring reminders to be sent to specific channels at regular intervals
   - Persistent reminder storage with automatic scheduling